liocle/CPP-modules/Module_06/ex00/Regex.md

 ### Regular expression used to sanitize Numeric Input

+This regex is used to validate numeric inputs, including integers, floating-point numbers, numbers in scientific notation, and special values like "nan", "inf", and "infinity".
 ```
 bool ScalarConverter::isValidNumericInput(const std::string& s) {
     // Regular expression to match a valid numeric input (including scientific notation and special floats)